EgbieAndersonUku1/vendingMachine/readme.md

-I recently applied for a freelance position contract.
+I recently applied for a freelance position.
 After getting past the initial first stage.
 The first of four stages I was offered a small programming task for the second stage in order to validate my problem solving skills and Python skills.
 The task is stated below.

 ### Problem requirements